Harmades/harmades.github.io/src/content/post/csharp-interface.md

 public class ACloneable : ICloneable
 {
-    public ACloneable Clone() { return new ACloneable(); } // Consumers will call this method instead, and get ACloneable instead of ICloneable !
+    // Consumers will call this method instead, and get ACloneable instead of ICloneable ! public ACloneable Clone() => new ACloneable();

     ICloneable.Clone() => Clone();
 }